Papermaking: Industrial

 A modern paper mill is divided into several sections, roughly corresponding to the processes involved in making handmade paper.
 Pulp is refined and mixed in water with other additives to make a pulp slurry.
-The head-box of the paper machine called Fourdrinier machine distributes the slurry onto a moving continuous screen, water drains from the slurry by gravity or under vacuum, the wet paper sheet goes through presses and dries, and finally rolls into large rolls.
+The head-box of the paper machine called Fourdrinier machine distributes the slurry onto a moving continuous screen, where water drains from the slurry by gravity or under vacuum.
+The wet paper sheet goes through presses and dries and finally rolls into large rolls.
 The outcome often weighs several tons.

 Another type of paper machine, invented by John Dickinson in 1809, makes use of a cylinder mould that rotates while partially immersed in a vat of dilute pulp.
 The pulp is picked up by the wire mesh and covers the mould as it rises out of the vat.
 A couch roller is pressed against the mould to smooth out the pulp, and picks the wet sheet off the mould.

 Papermaking continues to be of concern from an environmental perspective, due to its use of harsh chemicals, its need for large amounts of water, and the resulting contamination risks, as well as the carbon sequestration lost by deforestation caused by clearcutting the trees used as the primary source of wood pulp.